Finance app and fintech offers

 Monzo: £5 welcome bonus

 New users of digital bank Monzo can get £5 credited to their account if they sign up via a refer-a-friend link and make a card payment in 30 days.
-Make sure the landing page when you follow a link explicitly says you’ll earn £5.

-Here’s my full review of the bank.
+Here’s our full review of the bank.

 Chip: Up to £50 welcome offer & 4.84% interest